jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 |Cleveland Browns|1999|Replacement (2029)|$2,400|$900|
 |Tennessee Titans|1999|Replacement (2027)|$2,200|$1,260|

 The 2000s were an even busier decade for NFL stadium-building, with 11 new stadiums opening between 2000 and 2009.
+The table below records the replacement/renovation history of these venues.

 | Team | Year Open | Renovation/Replacement (year) | Total Cost | Public Cost |